NopNopx90/Memory-Allocator/README.md

 It provides functions similar to malloc and free for dynamic memory allocation and deallocation.

 ## How to Use
-  1. Include the main.h header file in your C code.
+  1. Include the malloc_imp.h header file in your C code.
   2. Call malloc_imp(size_t size) to allocate memory dynamically.
 This function returns a pointer to the allocated memory block.
   3. Call free_imp(void *ptr) to deallocate memory previously allocated with malloc_imp.
 Make sure to pass the pointer returned by malloc_imp.
   # Example: